xitizupreti/xitizupreti/README.md

 ## 💡 Fun Facts

-- 🤝 I’ve led international college project teams and love collaborating globally
+- 🤝 I’ve led college project teams and love collaborating globally
 - ☕ Coffee is my favorite programming companion
 - 🏔️ Based in the heart of Nepal — Kathmandu!
-- 📚 Always learning: currently diving deep into MERN stack, TypeScript, and SpringBoot Java
+- 📚 Always learning: currently diving deep into MERN stack and TypeScript
 - 🏆 I’ve also taught JS/React workshops & completed full-stack trainings
 - ⚡ Fun Fact: **Ctrl + C, Ctrl + V, and Ctrl + Z have saved more lives than Batman 💻**